silent-mobius/Python_Book/01_syntax/README.md

 x = 5
 y = "Hello, World!
 ```
-Python has no command for declaring a variable.
 Unlike other programming languages, Python has no command for declaring a variable.
-A variable is created the moment you first assign a value to it.
+A variable is created in memory, the moment you first assign a value to it.

 ### Comments

-Comments can be used to explain Python code.

-Comments can be used to make the code more readable.

-Comments can be used to prevent execution when testing code.
+In computer programming, a comment is a programmer-readable explanation or annotation in the source code of a computer program.
+They are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.
+The syntax of comments in various programming languages varies considerably.

-Creating a Comment
+#### Creating a Comment

-Comments starts with a #, and Python will ignore them:
+In Python , in general, comments starts with a `#`, and once Python gets to line where they reside , it will ignore them:

 ```py
 #This is a comment